 I know all too well because I was once one of them.
-In my slightly naiver, childless days, “when are you having the next one?” was one of my most-uttered questions to my parenting friends.
+In my slightly more naive, childless days, “when are you having the next one?” was one of my most-uttered questions to my parenting friends.

 I know better now.

-These days, after having baby number 2, I pre-empt that question before anyone has the chance to think of it, let alone ask it.
+These days, after having baby number two, I pre-empt that question before anyone has the chance to think of it, let alone ask it.